cloudtrust/event-emitter/README.md

 In Manage - Events, go to Config tab and add event-emitter among the Event listeners.

 Note that configuration parameters can be seen in Server Info, tab Providers.

+This module will authenticate itself to the server endpoint with Basic authentication.
+The password value to use is set thanks to the 'CT_KEYCLOAK_BRIDGE_SECRET_TOKEN' environment variable.

 ## Development tips